fireandlion/onedayonebook/_books/the-birthday-present.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Birthday Present"
-description: ""
+description: "Kgošigadi struggles to find her friend the perfect birthday present, until she sees something sparkle in the sun."
 contributors:
-  writer: ""
+  writer: "Kwena Richard Malebana"
-  illustrator: ""
+  illustrator: "Kholofelo Mothle"
-  designer: ""
+  designer: "Daniella van den Heever"
-  editor: ""
+  editor: "Anna Stroud"
   publisher: ""
   other: ""
 original-language: ""